openstad/openstad-image-server/README.md

 #### 5. Init database
-This wilcretae a database and the first client
+This will create a database and the first client
 ```npm run init```

 #### 6. Run the server